AndersonFirmino/Coffee-Cake/README.md

 <img src="app_img/coffee-cake.png" width="350" height="350" title="Coffee Cake">

-:sparkles: Is a simple cakefile ready to use. :cake: :sparkles:
+:sparkles: A simple cakefile, ready to use. :cake: :sparkles:

 Comes with 7 initial tasks, you can customize as you want.